 3. Share your best articles and whitepapers

 Gaining the trust of potential customers online can only be done by demonstrating the value of your understanding of the challenges their business may face.
-By writing blog posts for your company website and then sharing those onto LinkedIn you can demonstrate expertise and position your business for success.
+By writing blog posts for your company website and then sharing those on LinkedIn you can demonstrate expertise and position your business for success.

 It’s much easier to generate leads for your sales team when you share as much information as possible.
 Keep it consistent and update your status regularly.
 Share regular content from your blog and other marketing platforms here, as well.